Looking to land more job offers as a Teacher?

 You made it!
 We packed a lot of information into this post so I wanted to distill the key points for you and lay out next steps so you know exactly where to from here.

-Here are the 5 steps for writing a job-winning Teacher resume:
+Here are the 5 steps for writing a job-winning Teacher cover letter:

-- Use ResyMatch.io to find the right keywords and optimize your resume for each Teacher role you apply to
+- Use ResyMatch.io to find the right keywords and optimize your cover letter for each Teacher role you apply to

-- Compare the draft of your Teacher resume to the examples on this page to make sure you're on the right path
+- Compare the draft of your teacher cover letter to the examples on this page to make sure you're on the right path

 If you follow those steps, you're going to be well on your way to landing more Teacher interviews and job offers.

-Now that your resume is all set, check out my guide on writing a job-winning Teacher cover letter (with examples!)
+Now that your cover letter is taken care of, be sure to check out my guide on how to write a job-winning Teacher resume (with examples!)